Refurbished Vitamix blenders: Are they really a good deal?

 Each blender collection, or "experience," is organized by its level of sophistication.
 The higher the price, the more automatic blending modes and settings you expect.
 No matter which blender you get, it should do the job.
 In fact, Vitamix says the real difference between its blenders boils down to usability and control.

-That's because most of the company's blenders rely on the same 2.2-peak HP (horsepower) motor and basic internal components.
+That's because most of the company's blenders rely on the same 2.2-peak horsepower motor and basic internal components.
 As a result, they all provide the same baseline performance.

 They can all tackle easy tasks like whipping up smoothies, plus difficult ones such as prepping hot soups or pulverizing nuts into creamy butters.